‘Fathers of Girls’ Starring Ray Winstone Has Been Accepted Into Competition at the 21st Galway Film Fleadh

-)-- ‘Fathers of Girls’, starring Ray Winstone, portrays the unconditional love a father has for his daughter and will be screened at the 21st Galway Film Fleadh where Ray Winstone is expected to attend.
+‘Fathers of Girls’, starring Ray Winstone, which is a modern story written and directed by ‘Howman & Cetintas’, made using traditional methods of film makingportrays the unconditional love a father has for his daughter and will be screened at the 21st Galway Film Fleadh where Ray Winstone is expected to attend.

 ‘Fathers of Girls’ is a modern story written and directed by ‘Howman & Cetintas’, made using traditional methods of film making.
 It was shot entirely on location around Salisbury, Wiltshire, using natural light wherever possible.
 The performance of the actors was of primary importance without hindrance of any technical detail such as camera, sound or lighting.
 Each scene was designed to allow the cast complete freedom of movement without limitations.
 Scenes were captured in their entirety whenever possible, using single takes to preserve the developing drama as portrayed by the cast.
 This is how many classic films were made, but now seems a forgotten craft.